Dissipation production in a closed two-level quantum system as a test of the obversibility of the dynamics: Methods

 \subsubsection{Fluctuation Relation}

-A \textit{fluctuation relation} \citep{evans1993probability,evans2002fluc,harris2007fluctuation} quantifies the extent to which a property such as entropy production evolves in a direction counter to that dictated by the second law of thermodynamics, which holds only on average.
-The implication of such a relation is that fluctuations that `break' the second law are exponentially unlikely and are never apparent on a macroscopic scale.
-Similarly, a negative value for the dissipation production $\omega_{t}$ indicates behaviour which violates a second law-like relation.
+A \textit{fluctuation relation} \citep{evans1993probability,evans2002fluc,harris2007fluctuation} quantifies the extent to which a property such as entropy production evolves in a direction counter to that dictated by the second law of thermodynamics.
+The implication of such a relation is that fluctuations that `break' the second law are exponentially unlikely and are never apparent on a macroscopic scale.A negative value for the dissipation production $\omega_{t}$ indicates behaviour which violates a second law-like relation.

 Entropy production is known to obey a number of fluctuation relations \citep{PhysRevE.60.2721}.
 Similarly, the dissipation production $\omega_{t}$ can satisfy a result known as the Evans-Searles Fluctuation Theorem (ESFT) in certain situations, which we now explore.
 The requirements \citep{evans2002fluc,Ford} are that the probabilities of two starting points of the evolution, related by a mapping $M^{R}$, should be equal, and that there are trajectories yielding equal and opposite dissipation productions whose starting points are also related by $M^{R}$.
 These conditions can be expressed as: